Homeless veterans in the United States: Demographics

 Veteran homelessness in America is not a phenomenon only of the 21st century; as early as the Reconstruction Era, homeless veterans were among the general homeless population.
 In 1932, homeless veterans were part of the Bonus Army.
 In 1934, there were as many as a quarter million veterans living on the streets.
 During the Truman Administration, there were one hundred thousand homeless veterans in Chicago, and a quarter of that number in Washington, D.C.
 In 1987, the number of homeless veterans was as high as three hundred thousand.
 As of 2024, 0.22% of all veterans were homeless.

 Estimates of the homeless population vary as these statistics are very difficult to obtain.
 In 2007, the first veterans of Operation Enduring Freedom - Afghanistan and Operation Iraqi Freedom began to be documented in homeless shelters.
 By 2009 there were 154,000 homeless, with slightly less than half having served in South Vietnam.
 According to the VA in 2011, veterans made up 14% of homeless adult males, and 2% of homeless adult females, and both groups were overrepresented within the homeless population compared to the general population.
 The overall count in 2012 showed 62,619 homeless veterans in the United States.
 In January 2013, there were an estimated 57,849 homeless veterans in the U.S., or 12% of the homeless population.
 Just under 8% were female.
 In July 2014, the largest population of homeless veterans lived in Los Angeles County, with there being over 6,000 homeless veterans, out of the total estimated 54,000 homeless within that area.
 In 2015, a report issued by HUD counted over 47,000 homeless veterans nationwide, the majority of whom were White and male.
 In 2016, there were over 39,000 homeless veterans nationwide.
 A Corps in terms of military size.
 As of January 2017, the state of California had the highest number of veterans experiencing homelessness.
 There were an estimated 11,472 homeless veterans.

-The biggest population of homeless veterans, after California, in 2017 lived in Florida - an estimated 2,817.
-As of 2023 there were 35,574 Veterans that were experiencing homelessness in the U.S. In Texas, a minimum of 4,103 veterans experienced homelessness as of 2023.
-As of 2023 the number of homelessness increased during COVID-19 in the United States.
+In 2025, there were an estimated 32,495 homeless veterans.
+Veterans make up 5.3% of all homeless individuals in the United States.
+Almost nineteen thousand homeless veterans are in temporary housing or emergency shelters.
+Half of homeless veterans were White, about a fifth were Black, six percent were Indigenous, about two percent were Asian, about one percent were Native Hawaiian or Pacific Islander, less than half a percent were MENA, and almost twelve percent were Hispanic or Latino.
+The states with the largest homeless veteran populations were California (8,686), Florida (2,141), Texas (1,907), Washington (1,757), and Oregon (1,635).
+The states with the highest percentage of unsheltered homeless veterans were California, Washington, New Mexico, Mississippi, and Georgia.